The Ohio Lemon Law

 - Whether or not an arbitration program has been certified, decisions reached through arbitration are binding only when a consumer accepts the decision.

-- If you’re unhappy with the outcome of the arbitration, you may bring a civil action in court as long as the suit is filed within five years of the delivery of the vehicle.
+- A consumer may bring a civil action in court as long as the suit is filed within five years of the delivery of the vehicle.

 File a Complaint